 Amy Johnson (Executive Director) Teacher's Pet has changed my life.
 Working with the kids and the dogs and watching what they are able to accomplish is so humbling!
 Each day I think I couldn't possibly love it anymore...and then I do.
 To sum it up, I'm a kid and dog person.
 To be able to combine these two loves is a dream come true.
 By day, I work at Oakland University where I developed and facilitate the online Animal Assisted Therapy Certificate Program, I also teach a course through the Honors College entitled Understanding The Human Animal Bond and its Implications in Animal Assisted Therapy.
 I am also a member of the curriculum committee for the Delta Society / Pet Partners to create mini courses for AAT with veterans.
 Lastly, I work as a therapist through the Macomb County Juvenile Justice system, working with juvenile sex offenders and reunification when the offenses occur within the family.
 My education is in Teaching and Counseling.
 I am certified as a Trauma and Loss Specialist through the Trauma and Loss Institute (Starr Commonwealth) and dog trainer through Council for Certification of Pet Dog Trainers..

-Rachel Gentz (Lead Program Facilitator) I have been fostering and volunteering for rescues and shelters for many years.
+Rachel Gentz (Lead Program Facilitator) I have been fostering and volunteering for rescues and shelters for many years and I am the Dog Trainer and Rescue Coordinator for the Humane Society of Macomb.
 I always ended up with the dog that no one else wanted to take because of behavior problems.
-My first foster failure, Homer, and his significant behavioral challenges is what led me to get certified through Animal Behavior College for dog training.
-My in-home pet training business is named Underdog K9 Training because I have always rooted for the person or dog that needs a little extra help and support.
+My first foster failure, Homer, and his significant behavioral challenges is what led me to earn my certification through Animal Behavior College and the Certification Council for Professional Dog Trainers.
 I was thrilled to start working with the kids at Teacher's Pet because I can relate to making bad choices and overcoming them.
 The bond that is created between the kids and dogs and the progress they make together is something that can not be put into words.
 Dogs have made such an impact on my life, it is truly an honor to make even the slightest impact on the kids' and dogs' lives.
 Each session I learn more from the kids than I think I can ever teach them!
 I am so lucky to be a part of the Teacher's Pet family.
 I love that we collaborate with other groups, rescues and shelters.
 There is always something new to learn and if we all work together great things can happen!

 My mom always said that if there was ever a cry for help, it hit my ears first.
 If there’s an underdog (pun intended), I’m pulling for it.
 I’ve worked at the Macomb County Juvenile Justice Center since 2007, and everyday I learn something new.
 When I was asked to be part of the Teacher’s Pet program, I jumped at it.
 It’s amazing to see the bond that is formed, but I’m not at all surprised.
 Most of the dogs we get from the shelter are strays or have been abused.
 When the kids learn that nobody cared that their dog--their family member--was on the streets, cold and hungry, or missing an ear becauseit was used as bait, they can unfortunately relate.
 But when they see the dogs learn to trust humans again, and love unconditionally, it gets me EVERY time.
 In the end, all of the participants, human and canine, become survivors, not victims.
 I am so lucky towork with these wonderful ladies, and am so grateful to Amy for bringing this amazing program to the JJC.
 To truly believe in what you do, and to be a part of the magic is awesome.
 My husband and I are also grateful because they introduced us to our two “kids”, Teacher’s Pet graduates, Minxy and Hamlet.